PrestaShop/prestashop-specs/content/1.7/back-office/quick-access/quick-access-listing.md

 # Quick access listing

-Shortcuts of the most important pages can be accessed through the "Quick Access" menu, at the top left of every page of the PrestaShop back office.
+The quick access drop-down, displayed at the top left of every page of the PrestaShop back office lists all the pages added as quick access.
+It's possible to add the current back office page to the quick access by clicking on "Add current page to QuickAccess".
+It's also possible to see the list of all the quick access by clicking on "Manage quick accesses".

 ## Call to action